GetStream/Winds/README.md

 **React**

-The React codebase is located in /assets/js.
-There you'll find the actions, components and reducers.
+The React codebase is located in `/assets/js`.
+There you'll find the `actions`, `components` and `reducers`.

 **API**

-The API is located in /api.
-It uses [sails](http://sailsjs.org/), so their documentation is a good place to start.
+The API is located in `/api`.
+It uses [Sails](http://sailsjs.org/), so their [documentation](http://sailsjs.org/documentation/concepts/) is a good place to start.

 **Design**

-The [Sketch](https://www.sketchapp.com/) files are available in /sketch.
+The [Sketch File](https://www.sketchapp.com/) files are available in the `/sketch` directory.

 ### Ideas for Improvements

 Contributions are much appreciated.
 Here are some ideas for improvements:

 * Follow suggestions (we're working on this)
-* A deploy to heroku button
+* Deploy to Heroku button
 * Lightweight task queuing system for emails and discover endpoint
 * Keyboard shortcuts
 * Android & iOS apps
 * Support more sites (RSS data quality is pretty poor and often needs custom logic per site/feed)
-* Search article's you've read using Algolia
+* Search article's you've read using [Algolia](https://www.algolia.com/)
 * Folders/Groups
-* scrape_feeds and scrape_favicons don't have any help output. we should find a nicer library to handle that.
+* Better solution for `scrape_feeds.js` and `scrape_favicons.js`

 ### Adding Support for Your Favorite Feeds

-Unfortunately RSS is more of a guideline than a standard.
+Unfortunately, RSS is more of a guideline than a standard.
 There is a good chance that the feed you're trying to add isn't correctly parsed.
-If this happens, there are 2 things you can do:
+If this happens, there are two things you can do:

 1. You can submit an issue.
 Be sure to specify the exact url you tried to add.
 Every now and then we will go over these outstanding issues and try to resolve them.